-The BSW practicum placement is determined in the following manner:
+The foundation practicum placement is determined in the following manner:

-- 1. Students enrolled in pre-practicum, SWK 4480, will be required to purchase the Tevera practicum software. - 2.
+- 1. Students enrolled in pre-practicum, SWK 6680, will be required to purchase the Tevera practicum software. - 2.
 At the start of this course, if not prior to this course, students should be reaching out/calling agencies to schedule interviews for placement.
 These interviews are almost always face-to-face, so students must arrange their personal schedules to accommodate this process.
 It should be a mutual agreement between the student and agency that this placement would be a "good fit" for both. - 3.
-Throughout the pre-practicum course, students will complete the following preapplication tasks in Tevera before securing a placement: Professional Resume, Cover Letter, at least one interview with an agency for placement, BSW Practicum Application, uploading a copy of their unofficial transcript, program evaluation, driver's license, and auto insurance, and completing a successful background check.
+Throughout the pre-practicum course, students will complete the following preapplication tasks in Tevera before securing a placement: Professional Resume, Cover Letter, at least one interview with an agency for placement, MSW Practicum Application, uploading a copy of their unofficial transcript, driver's license, and auto insurance, and completing a successful background check.
 In addition, students will complete a background disclosure statement form, identifying any criminal charges that may be revealed on their background check and uploading an explanation of the charges in Canvas.
 If charges are revealed on the student's background check, a letter from the student's chosen practicum placement agency is required, on company letterhead, indicating that they are aware of the charges and agree to move forward on working with the student despite the charges.
 Students are also required to review, agree to, and sign the Professionalism Statement/Confidentiality Waiver prior to moving forward into their practicum courses. - 4.
-Once the pre-application tasks, as well as the additional forms, are completed in Tevera, students are then able to move forward in selecting their agency and Agency Supervisor.
-By this point, a placement agency and Agency Supervisor should be confirmed by the student.
-If the agency is not currently listed in Tevera, the new site information form must be completed for the site to be reviewed and approved.
+Once the pre-application tasks, as well as the additional forms, are completed in Tevera, students are then able to move forward in selecting their agency and Agency supervisor.
+By this point, a placement agency and Agency supervisor should be confirmed by the student.
+If the agency is not currently listed in Tevera, the new site information form must be completed for the site to be reviewed and approved. - 5.
+Once the student selects their agency and Agency supervisor in Tevera and both have been approved, they will then have to complete their final checklist assignment in their pre-practicum course to seek final approval to move forward into their practicum courses.
+The requirements to move forward into SWK 6681/82 include the following: - Receiving a passing grade of a C or better in the Canvas coursework (remember, no more than 2 C's can be made in the MSW program if you have already earned 2 C's in the program, you are required to make a B in this pre-practicum class). - Successfully secure a practicum placement with an agency by the last day of class. - Submit all completed documents via Tevera by the last day of class (all signatures provided by all personnel including student, agency supervisor, and pre-agency supervisor). - 6.
+When students successfully complete their pre-practicum course, the Director of Practicum Education will have each student assigned to their designated section of SWK 6681/82 based on the type of agency they are placed in and supervision they need to receive.
+The director will then have each student registered for their assigned section prior to the start of the class.

-- 5. Once the student selects their agency and Agency Supervisor in Tevera and both have been approved, they will then have to complete their final checklist assignment in their pre-practicum course to seek final approval to move forward into their practicum courses.
-The requirements to move forward into SWK 4481 or SWK 4482 include the following: - Receive a passing grade of a C or better in the Canvas coursework. - Successfully secure a practicum placement with an agency by the last day of class. - Submit all completed documents via Tevera by the last day of class (all signatures provided by all personnel including student, Agency Supervisor, and pre-Agency Supervisor). - 6.
-When students successfully complete their pre-practicum course, the Director of Practicum Education will have each student assigned to their designated section of SWK 4481 or SWK 4482 based on the type of agency they are placed in and supervision they need to receive.
-The director will then have each student registered for their assigned section prior to the start of the class. - 7.
-Students may only accrue hours in practicum while enrolled in their practicum courses, from the first day of classes through the last.
+7. Students may only accrue hours in practicum while enrolled in their practicum courses, from the first day of classes through the last.
 Students are not allowed to obtain hours in between terms or while the practicum courses are not in session.